gatsbyjs/gatsby/docs/blog/2017-10-11-announcing-gatsby-image/index.md

 But literally weeks into using React.js, I was able to easily make a new React headroom component that is dramatically simpler than headroom.js.

-Which suggests React is a far better building block for the web than raw HTML/JS/CSS as it allows for easy encapsulation and composition.
+Which suggests React is a far better building block for the web than raw HTML/JS/CSS.

 Which also suggests the general principle that **if you're mired in complexity at one layer, you need to step *down* a layer or two and redesign the building blocks at *that* layer.**